Brett Holverstott is published author of the book Randell Mills and the Search for Hydrino Energy. He is also an architect in Washington State.

-Brett Holverstott holds a BA in Philosophy from Reed College, where he also studied physics and chemistry.
-He worked with Mills for several years and coauthored two scientific papers.
-Brett is also an architect with a Masters from the University of Oregon and an expertise in sustainable design.
+He holds a BA in Philosophy ('07) from Reed College, where he also studied physics and chemistry, and a Masters in Architecture from the University of Oregon ('10).
+An explorer of ideas, he counts scientists, philosophers, artists, and architects among his mentors and influences.

 In architecture, Brett is interested in creating a personal language of natural architecture that utilizes shop prefabrication and the ultra energy efficiency.
 As an author he enjoys exploring big ideas.
 His next book (if he ever gets there) is about art!

 My first published book is a monumental work of science exposition, journalism, and thought.
 The result of 15 years of research and 6 years of writing, it introduces the scientific accomplishments of Mills to a wide audience from a personal point of view, while relating discoveries to the history of science and philosophy.
 Beautifully illustrated by Matt Schmidt.

 Parallel to my career as an author is my now 10-years of education and professional work in architecture.
 It is almost overwhelming how much time and energy it takes to master an art; and I am now in a place where I can push forward the state of the art in prefabrication, energy efficiency, durability, and design.
 I am also completing my licensure in the state of Washington.

 Sunday I lead a philosophy of science round table discussion with the Seattle Analytic Philosophy Club.
 I really enjoyed the discussion, which could have gone on far longer than the three hour session.

 I very much enjoyed giving a talk at The Apple Farm on November 12th.
 I woke up that morning to sunlight flooding in through the window of a charming 200-year old farmhouse with two-foot thick walls in rural Pennsylvania.